-2018-2019 Pricing
+2021-2022 Pricing

-Individual class attendance \$95
+Individual class attendance \$100

-Master of Transportation Administrator - certification \$625
+Master of Transportation Administrator - certification \$675

-Ohio School Boards Association Master of Transportation Administration 2018-2019 Class Schedule - Governance (Classes are scheduled from 10 AM - 2 PM)
+Ohio School Boards Association Master of Transportation Administration 2021-2022 Class Schedule - Governance (Classes are scheduled from 10 AM - 2 PM)

-Sept 12 2019-1 T - reports and state funding This class will look at the data that is collected annually and reported to the state, and how to set up a system that works well for each district.
-We will then look at how that data is converted into or funding flow for the district based upon state budget law.
-We will also look at how the data is valuable to each operation even without the state funding that is related to it.
-Sep 19 Oct 15 2019-2 The budget process - state and local Transportation is one of the more significant cost centers in every school district.
-This session will look at the local budget, as well as the state education budget.
-We will also look at cost analyses or Oct 18 and how to find them, what to do with them, and what the numbers mean.
+Sept 15 2022-1 T - reports and state funding In-person Or live stream Examine the data collected annually and reported to the state and implement a system to work for your district.
+Learn how that data is converted into your funding flow based upon state budget law and use the valuable data to make operational decisions even without the state funding that has been reduced or eliminated.
+Oct 13 2022-2 The budget process - state and local In-person Or live stream Transportation is a significant cost factor in every school district.
+This session will look at the local budget, as well as the state education budget and review cost analyses and how to find them, what to do with them, and what the numbers mean.
 To prepare for this class, consider bringing along your own department budget-whether or not it is under your control.
-Nov 28 2019-3 Transportation Rules and Regulations Join us for a trip through the rules and regulations that govern pupil transportation in Ohio.
-The program will look at state law and administrative code, and the role that local policy plays in a or successful operation.
-This course is essential for the new transportation administrator as well as any school administrator that is involved with transportation services.
-These are the standards to Dec 6 which you are held, and for which liability can be assigned when your department fails to meet them.
-This course is an annual part of the MTA program, and is different each year to focus on areas that are particularly sensitive in the current environment.
-2019-4 Federal regulations, guidance and agencies Feb 6 School transportation is not only governed by local rules, it is subject to a significant number of federal agencies and rules and regulations.
-We will look at the external impacts on transportation or and consider the federal alphabet soup: including FMCSA, NHTSA, NTSB, TSB, and ODI.
-Part of this session will look at various federal studies that continue to be landmarks in the pupil Feb 13 transportation industry.
-Mar 6 2019-5 Laws, rules, and policy - what, how and why What is the difference between revised code, administrative code, and department policy?
-Are they all mandates that must be followed, or are they just best practice that should be followed? or What happens when they conflict?
-We will look at the technical aspects of these various regulatory controls, and also the process that is invoked in moving an idea for change into policy, Mar 13 rule, or revised code.
+Dec 1 2022-3 Transportation Rules and Regulations In-person Or live stream This course is essential for new transportation administrators as well as any school administrator involved with transportation services.
+The rules and regulations - revised and administrative codes - that govern pupil transportation will be reviewed.
+The local policy are the standards to which you are held and can be a liability when your department fails to meet them.
+This course is an annual part of MTA and is different each year to focus on areas that are particularly sensitive in the current environment.
+Feb 2 2022-4 Federal regulations, guidance and agencies In-person Or live stream School transportation is not only governed by local rules, but also subject to a significant number of federal agencies and rules and regulations.
+We will look at the external impacts on transportation and consider the federal alphabet soup: including FMCSA, NHTSA, NTSB, TSB, and ODI.
+Part of this session will look at various federal studies that continue to be landmarks in the pupil transportation industry.
+Mar 2 2022-5 Laws, rules, and policy - what, how and why In-person Or live stream What is the difference between revised code, administrative code, and department policy?
+Are they all mandates that must be followed, or are they just best practice that should be followed?
+What happens when they conflict?
+We will look at the technical aspects of these various regulatory controls, and also the process that is invoked in moving an idea for change into policy, rule, or revised code.
 Is this "government 101"?
 Perhaps but it is also important for you to understand in the event you want to help influence the future.
-Apr 3 2019-6 Hot topics - safety, trends and statistics This final session of the year will look at hot topics in the school transportation industry.
-As part of that review we will look at the never-ending discussion on passenger restraints, review crash or studies completed by NTSB, look at Ohio school bus accident statistics, and leave the door open for attendees to bring up topics that are important in their districts.
-While we look at these hot Apr 10 topics, an underlying focus is also on how to identify the learning points in each of these areas and to share them with the staff that delivers our front-line transportation services.
-L
+Apr 6 2022-6 Hot topics - safety, trends and statistics In-person Or live stream This final session of the year will look at hot topics in the school transportation industry.
+As part of that review, we will look at the never-ending discussion on passenger restraints, review crash studies completed by NTSB, look at Ohio school bus accident statistics, and leave the door open for attendees to bring up topics that are important in their districts.
+While we look at these hot topics, an underlying focus is also on how to identify the learning points in each of these areas and to share them with the staff that delivers our front-line transportation services.

-All classes will be held at the OSBA offices unless indicated otherwise.
+In-person classes will be held at the OSBA offices unless indicated otherwise.